JLC Community Project Information & History:

 - Specific details of how the proposed project will combat hunger and homelessness

-- Benchmarks for measuring the impact of the project
+- Plan for measuring the impact of the project

 - A thorough budget encompassing all aspects of the project, as well as additional revenue requirements above the Junior League’s commitment and anticipated sources of that additional revenue